ad-build-test/build-system-playbooks/README.md

 # build-system-playbooks
 Repo with the ansible playbooks used for the build system (Software factory)

+## Development
+Any new changes please do the following (todo: may make a github action for this):
+1. Update the RELEASE_NOTES.md accordingly
+2. Pull latest changes at the repo on weka at `/sdf/group/ad/eed/ad-build/build-system-playbooks/`

 ## ioc_module
 Playbooks for deploying ioc apps